 Student research projects can be pure basic chemical research, development of in-house laboratory experiments or research in chemical education.
 Students are welcome to work with faculty on their specific projects or topics of the student’s choice within the expertise of the faculty.
 Undergraduate research can be part of the student’s normal course load during the academic year or full-time during the summer.
 Interested students of all academic standings, class standings and majors are encouraged to participate in undergraduate research.

-Students are encouraged to present the results of their research at Millersville’s Undergraduate Research Symposium or at scientific meetings of the American Chemical Society or other scientific meetings.
+Students are encouraged to present the results of their research at Millersville’s Undergraduate Research Symposium (Made in Millersville) or at scientific meetings of the American Chemical Society or other scientific meetings.